wojtas000/Deep_Learning/README.md

 # Deep Learning

 This is the official repository for projects from Deep Learning.
-The repository is split into directories, each containing files for other, separate project.
+The repository is split into directories - each containing files for other, separate projects.

 ## Convolutional Neural Networks